Rules for Code Comments

 - only comment as little as possible, as much as necessary

-- comments become stale and old -> do not document rapidly changing pieces, only code that has settled
+- comments become stale and old (code changes, but the comment is not changed with it) -> do not document rapidly changing pieces, only code that has settled

 - docstring (